 Some users may find some value in Assigned Access, which takes a Windows tablet and allows it to run only a particular application.
 Normally this setup is used for a dedicated kiosk, but it might kid-proof a tablet, too.

 Get it for the flexibility

 Moving to Windows 10 Professional makes sense for people who could use its more advanced features—and adding more of them, over time, makes it more appealing.
+We really like Sandbox!
 It costs money, though, so don’t feel compelled to upgrade unless you really need them.
 Windows 10 Home will suffice for the majority of individual or family users.